numbas/editor-docs/source/jme-reference.rst

 ***************

 Variable names are case-insensitive, so ``y`` represents the same thing as ``Y``.
-The first character of a variable name must be an alphabet letter; after that, any combination of letters, numbers and underscroes is allowed, with any number of ``'`` on the end.
+The first character of a variable name must be an alphabet letter; after that, any combination of letters, numbers and underscores is allowed, with any number of ``'`` on the end.

 **Examples**:
     * ``x``